 Interaction matrix

-Every candidate by every target, ranked by relative binding strength.
+A full interaction matrix: every candidate by every target, ranked by relative binding strength.

 Platform